MotorMath

 Questions

-- 4.54609 liters is the exact definition of one UK (imperial) gallon.
-This differs from the US gallon (3.78541 L), so MPG figures from different regions are not directly comparable without conversion.
+The constant 4.54609 is the volume of one UK imperial gallon in litres, defined by UK weights and measures standards.
+This differs from the US gallon (3.78541 litres), so UK MPG and US MPG are not directly comparable.

-- Can I use US MPG in this calculator?
+Can I use US MPG with this calculator?

-- No. The tool expects UK (imperial) MPG.
-To convert US MPG to UK MPG, multiply the US figure by 1.20095.
-Entering a US MPG value directly will underestimate fuel consumption by approximately 20 per cent.
+No. The tool expects UK (imperial) MPG.
+US MPG figures are approximately 20% higher for the same efficiency because the US gallon is smaller.
+Using a US MPG value will underestimate fuel cost.

-- Does the result include tolls or non-fuel costs?
+Does the calculator include other journey costs like tolls or parking?

-- No. The output is fuel cost only.
-Road tolls, congestion charges, parking fees, and vehicle wear are not included in the calculation.
+No. The tool calculates fuel cost only.
+It does not include tolls, congestion charges, parking fees, or vehicle wear.
+Those costs vary by route and jurisdiction and are not part of the formula.

 Sources & Methodology